East Fallowfield Parks and Recreation Committee

 Field Guide to Wildlife in the Park

 A field guide to wildlife in the East Fallowfield Community Park is available.
 It includes many interesting photos, facts and information about the natural resources in the Park.
-You can download it here, or they are available for $3 each at the township office.
+You can download it here.

 Over 5 Miles of Trails in East Fallowfield Community Park